Link to Content Area

 Picture of Taiwan High Court

 Republic of China (Taiwan) currently has one Taiwan High Court (in Taipei) which includes four branches located in Taichung, Tainan, Kaohsiung and Hualien.
 Also, there is Fuchien High Court Kinmen Branch Court in Fujian Province.
 The High Court is the court of the second instance for general civil and criminal cases, hearing the cases of appeal or filing motions to setting aside court rulings against the judgment, and rulings which are decided by the district court.
-In addition, according to the law, the High Court is the first instance court of the litigation of presidential and vice presidential election and recall, offenses against internal and external security, and offenses of interference with relations with other states.
+In addition, according to the law, the High Court is the first instance court of the litigation of presidential and vice presidential election and recall, as well as criminal offences of civil disturbance, treason, and interference with relations with other states.

 C. The Supreme Court